 In this article, I’d like to share my overnight oats adventures with you along with a tasty and simple dairy- and gluten-free overnight oats recipe you can try at home yourself.

-You’ll need just a few ingredients to make overnight oats.
+You’ll need just a few ingredients to make this simple overnight oats recipe.

 Of course you need those oats to be gluten free, so make sure you look for the gluten-free label, or, preferably, a certified gluten-free label.
 You can learn more about why you have to be extra careful about eating oats when you eat gluten free in this article.